 Risk of bias assessment

 RCTs were assessed using the Cochrane risk of bias tool [14] following relevant signalling questions to assess i) bias arising from the randomization process, ii) bias due to deviation from intended interventions, iii) bias due to missing outcome data, iv) bias in measurement of the outcome, and v) bias in selection of the reported results.
+Bias arising from the randomisation process was judged low if both a method of randomisation and concealing allocation was clearly described, along with no clear obvious baseline differences between groups.
+If not enough information was provided, the study was judged to have some concerns.
+Bias due to deviation from intended interventions was judged low if study participants did not change between groups.
+Bias due to missing outcome data was judged low if less than 20% of participants were lost to follow-up.
+Bias due to measurement outcome was judged low if an objective measure was used for the main results (e.g. pedometers).
+Bias due to selective reporting of outcomes was judged low if outcomes were pre-specified.
+Bias due to incomplete reporting was judged low if measurement methods, methods of analysis and outcomes were specified in advance.
+Bias due to sample size calculations was judged low if this was performed in advance and attained in the study.
 Non-randomized intervention (NRI) studies were assessed using the Newcastle-Ottawa Scale (NOS) [15] on aspects of study selection, comparability, and outcome assessment.
 These tools were used independently by researchers (EN and PH) with disagreements resolved by a third researcher (JAC).

 Narrative synthesis